-show wasn't until late in the afternoon, so, we pretty much had nothing to do the whole day.
-That, combined with having to sit through the four hour drive to Vancouver, had us both a bit edgy when our time came to
+turned out, the show wasn't until late afternoon so we pretty much had nothing to do the whole day.
+That, combined with having to sit through the four hour drive to Vancouver had us both a bit edgy when our time came to

-Not to worry...it turned out fine, or should I add, as well as could be expected..
+Not to worry, it turned out fine, or should I say, as well as could be expected.

-is perfect, and days when it is not.
+execution is perfect, and days when it is not.
 On this day, it was not.
-Kwan was troubled, maybe it was the drive, maybe the delay...who knows...his mind was elsewhere.
+Kwan was troubled, maybe it was the drive, maybe the delay.
+Who knows?
+His mind was elsewhere.

 It was Kwan's treat, so while he was in line waiting to pay, I ventured over to the magazine rack.

-as did the feature about Hollywood pets contracting Aids.
+caught my attention, as did the feature about Hollywood pets contracting aids.
 "How is that possible," I thought, puzzling over the implication inherent in the headline.

-He was headed toward the express line...where Kwan stood.
+He was headed toward the express line, right where Kwan stood.